 Improper operation of a hoist can create a potentially hazardous situation which, if not avoided, could result in death or serious injury.
-To avoid such a potentially hazardous situation, the operator shall:
+To avoid such a potentially hazardous situation, THE OPERATOR SHALL:

-- NOT operate a damaged, malfunctioning or unusually performing hoist. - NOT operate the hoist until you have thoroughly read and understood this Operating, Maintenance and Parts Manual - NOT operate a hoist which has been modified. - NOT lift more than rated load for the hoist. - 5.
+- 1. NOT operate a damaged, malfunctioning or unusually performing hoist. - NOT operate the hoist until you have thoroughly read and understood this Operating, Maintenance and Parts Manual. - 3.
+NOT operate a hoist which has been modified without the manufacturer's approval or without certification that it is in conformity with ANSI/AMSE B30 volumes. - 4.
+NOT lift more than rated load for the hoist. - 5.
 NOT use hoist with twisted, kinked, damaged, or worn load chain. - 6.
-NOT use the hoist to lift, support, or transport people. - NOT lift loads over people. - 8.
+NOT use the hoist to lift, support, or transport people. - 7.
+NOT lift loads over people. - 8.
 NOT operate a hoist unless all persons are and remain clear of the supported load. - 9.
-NOT operate unless load is centered under hoist. - NOT attempt to lengthen the load chain or repair damaged load chain. - Protect the hoist's load chain from weld splatter or other damaging contaminants. - NOT operate hoist when it is restricted from forming a straight line from hook to hook in the direction of loading. - 13.
-NOT use load chain as a sling, or wrap load chain around load. - NOT apply the load to the tip of the hook or to the hook latch. - 15.
-NOT apply the load unless load chain is properly seated in the chain wheel(s) or sprocket(s). - 16.
+NOT operate unless load is centered under hoist. - 10.
+NOT attempt to lengthen the load chain or repair damaged load chain. - 11.
+Protect the hoist's load chain from weld splatter or other damaging contaminants. - 12.
+NOT operate hoist when it is restricted from forming a straight line from hook to hook in the direction of loading. - 13.
+NOT use load chain as a sling, or wrap chain around load. - 14.
+NOT apply the load to the tip of the hook or to the hook latch. - 15.
+NOT apply load unless load chain is properly seated in the chain sprocket(s). - 16.
 NOT apply load if bearing prevents equal loading on all load supporting chains. - 17.
 NOT operate beyond the limits of the load chain travel. - 18.
 NOT leave load supported by the hoist unattended unless specific precautions have been taken. - 19.
 NOT allow the load chain or hook to be used as an electrical or welding ground. - 20.
 NOT allow the load chain or hook to be touched by a live welding electrode. - 21.
-NOT remove or obscure the warnings on the hoist. - 22.
-NOT operate a hoist on which the safety placards or decals are missing or illegible. - NOT operate a hoist unless it has been securely attached to a suitable support. - NOT operate a hoist unless load slings or other approved single attachments are properly sized and seated in the hook saddle.
+NOT remove or obscure the warnings on the hoist.

-- Take up slack carefully make sure load is balanced and load holding action is secure before continuing. - 26.
+- 22. NOT operate a hoist on which the safety placards or decals are missing or illegible. - 23.
+NOT operate a hoist unless it has been securely attached to a suitable support. - 24.
+NOT operate a hoist unless load slings or other approved single attachments are properly sized and seated in the hook saddle. - 25.
+Take up slack carefully make sure load is balanced and load holding action is secure before continuing. - 26.
 Shut down a hoist that malfunctions or performs unusually and report such malfunction. - 27.
-Make sure hoist limit devices function properly. - 28.
+Make sure hoist limit switches function properly. - 28.
 Warn personnel of an approaching load.